Culture Life Regions Travel

 I watch Sideways and feel grateful.

-Sideways is a 2004 American comedy-drama film written by Jim Taylor and Alexander Payne and directed by Payne.
+Sideways is a 2004 American comedy-drama film written by Jim Taylor and Alexander Payne, and directed by Payne.
 The film was adapted from Rex Pickett’s novel of the same name.
-Watch Miles explain why he’s ‘so into Pinot’.
-Watch Maya explain why she loves wine.

 Picture within article: Santa Ynez Valley, California, 2008; Photo by Shirley Bateman